-We only work with trusted suppliers who have agreed to the terms of our Data Processor Agreement to treat your information as respectfully as we do and in accordance with the requirements of the Data Protection Act 1998.
+We only work with trusted suppliers who have agreed to treat your information as respectfully as we do and in accordance with data protection legislation.

 The security of your information is paramount to us.
 We use encryption for transfer of data and our networks are monitored regularly to ensure they remain secure.